Alejogb1/job-board/blog-data/how-can-i-refactor-my-ruby-csv-import-method.md

 id: "how-can-i-refactor-my-ruby-csv-import-method"
 ---

-Okay, let’s tackle this.
+, let’s tackle this.
 Refactoring a CSV import method, especially one that’s been in production for a while, can feel like a bit of a tightrope walk.
 I've definitely been there – years ago, on a project involving daily price updates for thousands of products, we had a csv import method that was, to put it mildly, a bit fragile.
 It was a single, monolithic method trying to handle everything from parsing to validation to database updates.
 It wasn't pretty, and more importantly, it was a maintenance nightmare.
 So, let me share some strategies based on what I learned, focusing on how you can make your own import process more robust, maintainable, and performant.

 The core issue with many CSV import methods is that they tend to mix responsibilities.
 They try to do parsing, validation, data transformation, and database interaction all within the same block of code.
 This makes it hard to test, difficult to debug, and prone to break when requirements change.
 The primary refactoring goal, then, is to achieve separation of concerns.
 We want distinct modules or classes each with their own clearly defined purpose.
 This leads to more manageable, reusable code.